jphafner/physicsAMC/README.md

     Not everything here will work, though most should.
     If you want to contribute, or use things in development, I would recommend that you start here.

+    This has since been  merged into master, so nothing different here.

 #dependencies

 All except automultiplechoice are included by default in most package managers.